family/connectkit/README.md

 ## Twitter

-Follow [@family](https://twitter.com/family) on Twitter for the latest ConnectKit updates.
+Follow [@family](https://twitter.com/family) on Twitter for the latest updates on ConnectKit.